9 Mistakes That Can Lead to a Misdiagnosis in the ER

 It’s perfectly acceptable to politely probe the doctor about the diagnosis you’re handed.
 You are your own biggest health advocate.
 Don’t be timid if you want to know more about how they arrived at their diagnosis.
 “Asking questions means something more than just asking questions in a general sense; be a bit intentionally skeptical,” says Dr. Newman-Toker.
 A sample of smart questions are, “Could this be something more serious?
 What symptoms should I look for if it is more serious?
 What is it about my symptoms or health situation brought you to this diagnosis?
 I thought it was (insert health issue here), what do you think?”
 If you have a condition, research the questions you may want to ask.
 For example, these are the questions every diabetes patient should ask their doctor.

 You’re afraid to ask for clarity

-You don’t bring a loved one with you
+You don’t bring a friend with you

 You don’t trust your gut

 If you aren’t confident that you have the correct diagnosis, go with your instinct and get a second opinion.
 “I think patients’ instincts about whether something doesn’t add up are more often right than wrong,” says Dr. Newman-Toker.
 “Sometimes getting a fresh set of eyes a few days later is what makes the difference.”
 Your worries may turn out to be unwarranted, but it’s better to be safe than sorry.

 You should follow up with your primary care physician to discuss your diagnosis or visit with a specialist if the ER doctor recommended you see one.
 “If you see one provider who interprets it as one way and if it continues to happen, do not be dismissive,” says Dr. Franks.
 “Sometimes things present a little vague and it may take some time to declare itself, so you should pay attention to those subtleties and follow up with your primary care if something still feels off.”
 (Next, check out these first aid tips ER doctors wish you knew.)